 I knew that the flower stand could mean only one thing: funeral flowers.
 Funeral flowers were being delivered on a beautiful, sunny Thursday morning.
 As I was enjoying a special outdoor event at school, someone else was preparing to say a final goodbye to their loved one.
 A mom or dad.
 A grandma or grandpa.
 A friend.
 Someone’s person—someone’s favorite person.
-And all I could think about was that day I stood inside the walk-in floral freezer, carefully inspecting the oversized floral arrangements for my own Dad’s funeral, which also coincided with the exact moment I realized he really was not coming back.
+And all I could think about was that day I stood inside the walk-in floral freezer, carefully inspecting the oversized floral arrangements for my own Dad’s funeral, which also coincided with the exact moment I fully realized he really was not coming back.

 My sister and I agreed: it had be red roses.

-I wanted it to be right.
-I wanted it to be perfect.
+After more flipping through the book, we selected several arrangements, including two stands like the ones I had seen being carried into the church the other day.
+I wanted it to be exactly right.
 I cared about flowers, and the stakes had never felt higher for making sure that I was getting it just right.
-I couldn’t bring him back.
-I couldn’t make this better.
-But, I could pick out the best damn floral arrangement possible.
+I couldn’t bring him back or make it better.
+But, I could pick out the best floral arrangement possible.

 After the funeral, we each took a rose or two from the casket.
 For a long time, I saved the single dried red rose I’d taken.
 I laid it on my living room bookcase next to my dried wedding bouquet of pink roses.
 Then one day, while doing a massive deep cleaning of my living, I noticed the dried red rose sitting sadly in the corner.
 It didn’t evoke any emotions—not happiness, not sadness, just nothingness.
 It had no power; I had moved on.
 There was no reason to keep it.
 So I unceremoniously threw it in the trash bag full of broken toys, dried play-doh, and cracker wrappers.

 So that is what I do.
 I try to appreciate the beauty of every day life, whether that’s listening to my toddlers’ laughter, playing with the kids in the front yard, or smelling the bouquet of flowers on the table.
 Those flowers on my table remind me not only of my Dad, but also to celebrate the ordinary, joyful moments of every day.
 Because those moments?
-They’re worth celebrating.
+They’re always worth celebrating.